 New York increases security at Jewish sites after shots fired outside Albany synagogue

-Albany, New York — New York troopers stood guard Friday outside Temple Israel in Albany, one day after authorities said a man armed with a shotgun fired two rounds into the air outside the synagogue.
+Albany, New York — Law enforcement officers stood guard Friday outside Temple Israel in Albany, New York, one day after authorities said a man armed with a shotgun fired two rounds into the air outside the synagogue.

 Thursday afternoon's shooting incident forced the synagogue's preschool into lockdown.
 The suspect, later identified as 28-year-old Mufid Fawaz Alkhader, fled to a nearby parking lot but was quickly arrested.
 No one was injured.